From blank document to finished chapter.

 At the end of each volume, a compressed summary is automatically created.
 New volumes receive this as context, ensuring character-level continuity.

-Can I customize the quality checks?+
+Can I customize the consistency checks?+

 Ready?
 Start for free.

-Sign up now and start immediately with 3 free scenes.
+Sign up now and start immediately with 2 free chapters.
 No credit card required.